FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 ## Installing Flowfuse user addon

 The FlowFuse User Addon is a plugin developed for Dashboard 2.0, leveraging the FlowFuse API to access logged in user's information at Dashboard 2.0.
-For detailed information refer to the [Exploring the FlowFuse User Addon](/blog/2024/04/displaying-logged-in-users-on-dashboard/#exploring-the-flowfuse-user-addon) and make sure install it.
+For detailed information refer to the [Exploring the FlowFuse User Addon](/blog/2024/04/displaying-logged-in-users-on-dashboard/#exploring-the-flowfuse-user-addon) and make sure to install it.

 ## Enabling FlowFuse user authentication

 Before beginning the application development process, ensure that FlowFuse user authentication is enabled.
-This feature adds a layer of security to your application by providing a login page.
+This feature adds a layer of security to your application with a login page.
 By combining the FlowFuse user addon with user authentication, we gain access to the logged in user's data within our application.
-For more information, refer to the [documentation](/docs/user/instance-settings/#flowfuse-user-authentication) and ensure that it is enabled.
+For more information FlowFuse user authentication, refer to the [documentation](/docs/user/instance-settings/#flowfuse-user-authentication) and ensure that it is enabled.

 ## Outlining Approach